MiddletonCommunityVoice/services-list/content/children-s-services/young-minds.md

 ### Information
 Online help for children & young people
 Parents Helpine is 0808 802 5544 free for mobiles
-Opem Mon to Fri 9.30am to 4pm.
+Open Mon to Fri 9.30am to 4pm.